bioforensics/lusSTR/README.md

 The package accomodates either the Sample Details Report/Phenotype Report/Sample Report from the ForenSeq Universal Analysis Software (UAS) or STRait Razor output.
 If STRait Razor output is provided, sequences are filtered to the UAS sequence region for conversion.

+**It is important to note: the most recent lusSTR version (version 0.9) utilizes the most recent STRait Razor configuration files as of December 2023 (```ForenSeqv1.27.config``` and ```PowerSeqv2.31.config```).
+If using STRait Razor data as input, please ensure you are using these config file versions when running STRait Razor v3s.**

 ## Installation